Programie/PHPDynDNS/README.md

 ## Installation

    * Clone this repository to your web directory from where you want to serve the files (e.g. /var/www/dyndns)
-   * Copy *config.sample.json* to *config.json* (See the *config.json* wiki page for details)
+   * Copy *config.sample.json* to *config.json*
    * Edit config.json to fit your needs
-   * Configure your router to automatically do a request to the URL of your DynDNS service after reconnect (Or create a cronjob with curl/wget).
+   * Configure your router to automatically request the URL of your DynDNS service after each reconnect (Or create a cronjob with curl/wget).

 ## Important

    Make sure the config.json is not readable via HTTP!
-On Apache this is already done using the .htaccess file.
+On Apache this is already done using the *.htaccess* file.